parsiad/mfhowards/README.md

 int main() {
 	// Example with three controls
 	enum MyControlType { c1, c2, c3 };
 	// You are not restricted to using an enum for your control type.
-	// e.g., to use doubles, remove the above line and replace it with "typedef double MyControlType;"
+	// e.g., to use doubles, remove the above and replace it with "typedef double MyControlType;"

 	const auto A = [&](int i, int j, MyControlType c) {
 		// FILL THIS IN: Return a double corresponding to the (i, j)-th entry of A(c)